 Serve up immediately.

-Garlic and parmesan make the best roasting partners to asparagus that is perfect for any spring spread.
+This Roasted Asparagus recipe includes garlic and parmesan make the best roasting partners that is perfect for any spring spread.

 500 grams / 1 pound fresh asparagus, washed and stringy parts removed (see FAQ’s)